relmia/app/README.md

 at a time.
 If someone else wants to stream to the contract, they must stream more than the current person streaming, and if they do, the stream of the other person is stopped.

 It uses LivePeer ids for video hosting; every add is linked to a livepeer id in the smart contract.
 This in the future could be generalized to images hosted on IPFS.
+The livepeer ids are passed to superfluid smart contract operations under `userData` and stored the current one is stored in the smart contract.

 It also contains sample frontend code for what a bidding and rendering interface could look like.